JomaMinoza/Ocean-Floor-Mapping-with-Uncertainty-Aware-Deep-Learning/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details

 ## Acknowledgments

 - GEBCO for providing bathymetric data
 - The ICLR Tackling Climate Change with Machine Learning workshop organizers
+- Center for AI Research, Department of Education, Philippines
 - System Modelling and Simulation Laboratory, University of the Philippines
-- Center for AI Research, Department of Education, Philippines

 ## Contact